prototypefund/dark-crystal-javascript.gitlab.io/docs/ui-recommendations.md

 [![gif](./assets/dark-crystal-3.gif)](./assets/dark-crystal-3.gif)

+> Click on the animation to see it enlarged

 Here we see a short demo of entering data and selecting custodians in the original implementation.

 ![screenshot showing secret history](./assets/secret-history-screenshot.png)